LendaDeAfonselio/Alarm_Bot/README.md

-# ForwardingBot
+# AlarmBot
- A Bot that redirects messages of certain channels and redirects them to subscribing guildsmessage
+A Simple Discord Bot that allows people/roles to set up alarms and receive them via DM or in a certain channel

+## Module installs:
+- npm install discord.js
+- npm i node-cron
+- npm i file-system